 To make the dough, measure out flour into a large bowl or onto a clean working surface.
 Make a well and add salt and warm water.
 Gradually mix in the flour with a large spoon or spatula.

 Knead the dough on a well-floured work surface, adding more flour if the dough becomes sticky, for a good 5 to 6 minutes.
 You want the dough to become smooth and elastic—springing right back when you poke at it.
-Wrap in plastic wrap and allow to sit for 1-2 hours.
+Cover with a damp clean towel and allow to sit for about an hour.

-Meanwhile, to make the filling, add the onion, cilantro, and parsley to a food processor and pulse the mixture until onions and herbs are finely chopped.
+Meanwhile, to make the filling, place the ground beef and pork in a large bowl.
+Add the onion, cilantro, and parsley to a food processor and pulse the mixture until onions and herbs are finely chopped.
 Alternatively, you can do this by hand or through the meat grinder attachment of your stand mixer.
-Mix the meat, onion-herb mixture, spices, and salt in a large bowl and knead by hand.
+Add onion-herb mixture to the ground meat, along with spices and salt, and knead by hand until everything is fully incorporated.
 Add water, a bit at a time, to the meat and continue to knead well until everything is incorporated.
 Leave the mixture to stand for 30 minutes.
 Adding water here is important because it keeps the filling moist and juicy during the cooking process.
 It, in turn, soaks up the flavor and fat of the meat and becomes the wondrous broth the dumplings are known for.

-Cut the rested dough into 3 sections.
-Take one section (making sure the other two are covered) and roll it out on a floured work surface into a large circle, about 1/8-inch thick (if not a little more).
+Cut the rested dough into 2 sections.
+Take one section (making sure the other half is covered) and roll it out on a floured work surface into a large circle, about 1/8-inch thick.
 You want the dough on the thicker side because you’ll be rolling it out again once you cut it into rounds.
 Another reason is because the meat-filling is heavy and wet—the last thing you would want is for the dough to break.

 Use a glass about 3 to 4 inches in diameter and stamp out rounds from the dough—the remaining cut-outs can be combined and placed beneath the other covered sections.
-Roll each round out to about 4 ½ to 5 inches in diameter.
+Roll each round out to about 4 inches in diameter.

 Place one full tablespoon of filling in the center of each round.
 Using your fingers, take one edge and bring it in towards the center.
 Moving in a clockwise direction, begin folding the edges, allowing each fold of dough to overlap the previous one.
 In this way, continue to pleat and pinch as you go, until the filling is completely encased.
 The magic number of pleats is 19.
 Anything less is considered unprofessional.
 Of course, this takes a lot of practice, so just do your best.
 As long as the top is tightly closed (you don’t want any juices leaking out!) that’s all that matter.
 To ensure a tight seal, firmly pinch the “neck.”
 Alternatively, pinch the neck and twist the pleats together while turning the dumpling the other way.
 Either way, you want to slightly tug the formed knot up to create a bit of space between the dough and filling. the Keep any formed khinkali covered with a damp cloth—you don’t want them to dry out.
 Repeat with remaining rounds and then, the remaining two sections of dough.